-The receptors in close proximity to the site, combined with the new emissions, means that there is the potential for adverse effects as a result of the construction proposed development.
+The receptors in close proximity to the site, combined with the new emissions, means that there is the potential for adverse effects as a result of the construction of the proposed development.

 Whilst there is the potential for adverse effects, with the implementation of standard best practice measures, it is not anticipated that the effects would be significant.
 Taking account of these practices the effect of dust soiling and PM10 is likely to be reduced to negligible with the implementation of appropriate mitigation measures.
 These may include: No idling vehicles; Erect solid screens or barriers around dusty activities or the Site's boundary; Loads entering and exiting the Site are covered; Where practicable use mains or battery powered generators over fuel burning; Other dust suppression measures e.g. damping down with water; and all constructions vehicles and equipment to comply with relevant EU stage ratings.
-These standard mitigation measures can be implemented through a construction environmental management plan (CEMP), which can be secured through a standard planning condition.
+These standard mitigation measures can be implemented through a Demolition and Construction Environmental Management Plan (DCEMP), which can be secured through a standard planning condition.